green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/memory-used-cgroup-container.md

 ### What it does

 It reads the amount of memory, in bytes, used by the cgroup of a container.
-More information about cgroups can be found [here](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).
+More information about cgroups can be found in the [Linux manual pages](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).

 ### Classname